gofiber/fiber/docs/api/middleware/cors.md

 The middleware uses the `AllowOrigins` option to control which origins can make cross-origin requests.
 It supports single origin, multiple origins, subdomain matching, and wildcard origin.
 It also allows programmatic origin validation with the `AllowOriginsFunc` option.

+To ensure that the provided `AllowOrigins` origins are correctly formatted, this middleware validates and normalizes them.
+It checks for valid schemes, i.e., HTTP or HTTPS, and it will automatically remove trailing slashes.
+If the provided origin is invalid, the middleware will panic.

 When configuring CORS, it's important to avoid [common pitfalls](#common-pitfalls) like using a wildcard origin with credentials, being overly permissive with origins, and inadequate validation with `AllowOriginsFunc`.
 Misconfiguration can expose your application to various security risks.

 ## Signatures